umershaikh123/umershaikh123/README.md

 <p align="left">

-Greetings! 👋 I'm Muhammad Umer Shaikh, your go-to Full Stack Blockchain Developer and Entrepreneur, with a proven track record as a Hackathon Winner and a passionate Ai Enthusiast.
+Greetings! 👋 I'm Muhammad Umer Shaikh, your go-to Full Stack Blockchain Developer and Entrepreneur, with a proven track record as a Hackathon Winner .

-🌱 Currently, I'm actively engaged in international online Hackathons, constantly pushing the boundaries of my skills and expertise.
+🌱 Currently, I'm actively engaged in building a defi product for the Ethereum Ecosystem.

-👯 I'm immersing myself in the intricate worlds of Blockchain and Ai models, crafting innovative solutions that bridge technology and business seamlessly.
+👯 I'm immersing myself in the intricate worlds of Blockchain  ,c rafting innovative solutions that bridge technology and business seamlessly.

 👨‍💻 My ultimate ambition is to cultivate startups that drive real impact and to secure a fulfilling remote role that allows me to contribute my expertise to transformative projects.

-🔭 Presently in my 3rd year at university, I'm harnessing the power of education to fuel my passion and accelerate my journey toward technical excellence.
+🔭 Presently in my 4th year at university, I'm harnessing the power of education to fuel my passion and accelerate my journey toward technical excellence.

 ⚡ And here's a fun tidbit about me: I thrive on connecting with fellow dedicated Developers, because collaboration sparks the most brilliant ideas.